How to Reach, Things to Do, and Planning Tips

 The whole ride takes around 15-30 minutes to complete depending on the type of pricing selected.
 You can also extend the time of your trip by making a request with the vendor.

-Reaching Jolly can get really complex if one doesn't know where to start, the island is not connected by any roads and can be reached only by taking a boat.
+Reaching Jolly can get really complex if one doesn’t know where to start, the island is not connected by any roads and can be reached only by taking a boat.
+Boat services to Jolly Buoy Island depart from Wandoor Jetty, which is the main access point for visitors.

-To reach Jolly Buoy from Port Blair, first you'll have to take a bus or cab to the Wandoor Beach.
-Buses are available at an interval of 1 hour from any bus stand going through Bathubasti.
 Cabs are also available to take you there, you can easily book one by contacting the right vendor.
 The beach itself is located 30 Kms from the airport and it takes around 1 hour to reach there.

 Once you are at Wandoor Beach you can inquire about speed boats by taking a right from the cluster of shops till you see the board for boat offices.
-If you need to do snorkeling by yourself you can get the permit by visiting the forest office and presenting you identity proof and passport.

 Once there you’ll embark on a 30 minute trip to the Jolly Buoy Island and enjoy your day.
 Make sure to book a return ticket as there are no vendors there.